Program Description

 Python Package Tutorials jax

-Logisitcal Details
+Logistical Details

 A more detailed agenda and in-person logistical details for the workshop will be posted in the future.

-Before the workshop starts, we ask all participants to setup their development environment based on these installation instructions and provide us the secret code at the end.
+Before the workshop starts, we ask all participants to set up their development environment based on these installation instructions and provide us the secret code at the end.

 How to Apply